zachvalenta/jvns.ca/content/post/2017-01-13-how-do-you-make-an-awesome-team-.markdown

 Most of these things are things I already believe ("admitting you might be wrong is important", "asking questions in public is helpful"), but want to get better at putting into practice more often and maybe more loudly :)

+(and of course, this post itself is a public question: how do _you_ make an awesome team? :))